 Her academic research has been published in journals such as Nature, New Media & Society, Science, Technology & Human Values and Information, Communication & Society.
 Beyond academic journals, Kate has also written for The New York Times, The Atlantic, Harper's Magazine, among others.

-Kate's work also includes collaborative art projects and critical visual design.
-Her project Anatomy of an AI System with Vladan Joler — which maps the full lifecycle of the Amazon Echo — won the Beazley Design of the Year Award in 2019, and is in the permanent collection of the Museum of Modern Art in New York and the V&A Museum in London.
-She also collaborated with the artist Trevor Paglen to produce Training Humans at Fondazione Prada's Osservatorio in Milan — the first major exhibition of the images used to train AI systems.
-Their investigative essay, Excavating.ai, won the Ayrton Prize from the British Society for the History of Science.
+Kate has also produced award-winning creative collaborations and visual investigations.
+Her project Anatomy of an AI System with artist Vladan Joler won the Beazley Design of the Year Award, and is in the permanent collection of the Museum of Modern Art in New York and the V&A in London.
+Her collaboration with the artist Trevor Paglen produced Training Humans — the first major exhibition of the images used to train AI systems.
+Their investigative project, Excavating AI, won the Ayrton Prize from the British Society for the History of Science.

 For speaking engagements and invitations, contact info at katecrawford dot net.
 For press and media requests, contact press at katecrawford dot net.
 There's also @katecrawford on Twitter.
 If you're so inclined, here's a PGP Key.

 Read Sue Halpern's review of Atlas of AI in the New York Review of Books.

 My latest piece for Nature on the perils of automating emotion prediction